tsbinns/tsbinns.github.io/CV.md

   <h3 class="CV-header"><a id="MNE_Maintainer" class="section-ID">11/2023 - Present</a></h3>
     <img class="logo" src="/assets/images/Logo-MNE.png">
     <h4 class="CV-subheader">
-      &mdash; MNE-Connectivity, MNE-Python Ecosystem<br>
+      &mdash; MNE-Python<br>
       &mdash; Maintainer
     </h4>
     <p class="CV-desc">
-      I am a maintainer for <a href="https://github.com/mne-tools/mne-connectivity">MNE-Connectivity</a>, a toolbox for analysing effective connectivity in electrophysiological data in the <a href="https://github.com/mne-tools/mne-python">MNE-Python</a> ecosystem with over 2,500 stars on GitHub and citations in over 4,000 peer-reviewed scientific papers.
-My contributions have involved the addition of new features, bug fixes, project maintenance, and user support, including through the Google Summer of Code programme.
+      I am a maintainer for <a href="https://github.com/mne-tools">MNE-Python</a>, an ecosystem for electrophysiological data analysis with over 3,000 stars on GitHub and citations in over 4,000 peer-reviewed scientific papers.
+My contributions have involved the addition of new features, bug fixes, project maintenance, and user support, including through the Google Summer of Code programme and a National Science Foundation grant.
 See my <a href="#MNE">OSS MNE work</a> for more information.
     </p>

   <h3 class="CV-header"><a id="Code_Clinic_Cofounder" class="section-ID">12/2022 - 10/2024</a></h3>